stoplightio/spectral/.github/ISSUE_TEMPLATE/task-template.md

 - [ ] Complete that

 # Acceptance Criteria
-- Bulleted list of conditions to validate for the task to be **"Done"**
+- List of conditions that should be true when this feature is implemented